 - Relationships.

-Greg notes that while a student is in school, the success element of wealth is an educational accomplishment.
 During the college years, educational accomplishment is a student’s job.
 In the future, wealth will be a measure of job performance.

 Parents, Teens, & the College Flight Plan Program